Harry Peglar: Gladman Point skeleton

 Shortly after midnight on 25 May 1859, Francis Leopold McClintock, while investigating the Franklin Expedition on King William Island, came across a partly-exposed bleached human skeleton, face-down along a gravel ridge.
 McClintock identified the location as nine miles east of Cape Herschel, placing it at Gladman Point.
 It is the only human remains found within the 30 mile stretch between Washington Bay and Tulloch Point, and was never buried, indicating they may have been a solitary straggler who was separated from the main party, possibly by a sudden blizzard, a weather event known to occur on King William Island.

 The skeleton had with it fragments of clothing, and a wallet with a pocket book and various papers.
 McClintock believed the words of the book were written in German, but they were English written backwards, resulting in words like "eht" for "the" and "meht" for "them."
 Among the papers was Peglar's seaman's certificate, leading to the papers being called the "Peglar Papers."
 Two different sets of handwriting, one Peglar's and one unidentified, who addresses Peglar by name, make up the documents.
 Other items with the skeleton were a half sovereign from 1844, a sixpence from 1831, a horn pocket comb with light brown hairs, and a small clothes brush.
 The remains were not collected by McClintock, and he provided no report of their treatment after discovery.

 The skeleton was believed to not have been refound until 2022, when Douglas Stenton identified that accounts and maps had geographic errors, and that the site had been found and excavated in 1973 by members of the 1st Battalion, Royal Canadian Regiment, CFB London, and the Defence and Civil Institute of Environmental Medicine.
 One photograph was taken in-situ and another post-excavation, having been reassembled on a sheet of plywood.
 The finders estimated the skeleton belonged to a person about six feet tall in life, but the methods they used to determine this are unknown.
 The bones and some artefacts, consisting of three cloth-covered metal buttons, one pearl button, and several pieces of cloth, were gathered up and brought to the National Museum of Man in Ottawa (now the Canadian Museum of History).
 Analyses were performed on the remains in the museum, but the accounts were not published.
 The location of the remains and artefacts is unknown as of August 2022, and the museum officially lists their whereabouts as "unknown."

 The 1973 site was re-examined in 2019, and a left first metatarsal as well as buttons were found.
 The metatarsal is regarded as being from the remains exhumed in 1973 and DNA analyses provided mitochondrial and Y-chromosome haplogroups indicating a male of European ancestry, and the buttons are consistent with those found by earlier searchers.

-Several potential identities have been put forward for the skeleton.
+Several potential identities were put forward for the skeleton, which was identified as Peglar's on May 6, 2026, with the use of DNA testing by Douglas Stenton at the University of Waterloo.